angulardart/.github/profile/README.md

 we will continue to monitor for high-severity security issues, which can be reported at https://dart.dev/security.

+Googlers: For more information on using AngularDart for Google projects, visit http://go/acx

 Thank you for
 [your support](https://github.com/angulardart/angular/issues/1976).
 It means a lot to us!